 Salt water pools not only add value and beauty to your property but they also contribute to healthy living.
-If you are considering installing a pool or upgrading your existing one, it may be time to look into owning a salt water pool.
-Neave Pools can offer you a variety of designs that are stunning and affordable or work with you to create an original design.
+If you are considering new pool construction or upgrading your existing one, it may be time to look into owning a salt water swimming pool.
+Neave Pools can offer you a variety of custom pool designs that are stunning and affordable or work with you to create an original type of pool design.

 Salt Water Sanitization Systems have revolutionized swimming pool maintenance.
 Like all great technologies – it is simple and it just works.

 Let’s start by clearing up the most commonly misunderstood thing about salt water pools: they do not use salt in the place of chlorine; rather they use salt (sodium chloride / NaCl) to manufacture chlorine (Cl2).
 The pool owner goes from being a consumer of chlorine products to a manufacturer of their own cleaner safer chlorine.
 The second most misunderstood thing about salt water pools is the salt concentration.
 To be clear, swimming in a salt water pool is nothing at all like swimming in the ocean.
 In fact, the salt level is more similar to tear drops than it is to ocean water – which is one of the reasons salt water pools are so comfortable to swim in.

 Swimming in a salt water pool is far more comfortable than swimming in a traditional chlorine pool.
 This is due to the presence of the salt itself.
 The higher concentration of salt in the pool makes the water softer on the skin and eyes.
 Much like water from a well that has been treated with a water softener, it makes the water feel smoother and less abrasive.